-Q is an array which gives the result of multiplying the Hessian of the objective (unconstrained problems) or of the Lagrangian gradients of the objective, or Lagrangian, and general constraint functions evaluated at X and V. The ith entry of SCJAC gives the value of the derivative with respect to variable IND-VAR(i) of function INDFUN(i).
+Q is an array which gives the result of multiplying the Hessian of the objective (unconstrained problems) or of the Lagrangian (constrained problems) by P.

+SCJAC is an array which gives the values of the nonzeros of the gradients of the objective, or Lagrangian, and general constraint functions evaluated at X and V. The i-th entry of SCJAC gives the value of the derivative with respect to variable INDVAR(i) of function INDFUN(i).